 Of course in social systems at all scales of biological organization there are multiple components interacting and simultaneously coarse-graining.
 Hence of interest are the collective consequences for social structure of many components searching for regularities and modulating their strategies in response to perceived regularities.
 Jessica and her colleagues are developing novel computational techniques (Inductive Game Theory) for extracting strategic decision-making rules, game structure, and potentially strategy cost, from time-series data (Dedeo, Krakauer, Flack, 2010; Flack & Krakauer, 2012, Lee et al, in prep).
 Using the extracted strategies, Jessica and her collaborators construct probabilistic social circuits that map the microscopic behavior to the target macroscopic properties.
 They then apply biologically principled dimension reduction techniques to the circuit to uncover its logic and build an effective theory for the target macroscopic property.
 You can read more about this work here.

-Key concepts that capture the themes in Jessica's research projects include computation in nature and endogenous coarse-graining, collective cognition and behavior, adaptive social circuits, micro to macro, developmental dynamics and the causes of multiple time-scales, conflict and conflict management, robustness, major transitions and niche construction, and the role of information and communication in biology and social evolution.
+Key concepts that capture the themes in Jessica's research projects include computation in nature and endogenous coarse-graining, collective cognition and behavior, probabilistic social circuits, micro to macro, uncertainty reduction, developmental dynamics and the causes of multiple time-scales, conflict and conflict management, robustness, major transitions and niche construction, and the role of information and communication in biology and social evolution.